delta6626/365-days-of-code/README.md

 - Day 149 ✅: Made the settings page functional for PartnerPair v1 by enabling users to save updated profile data to Firestore.
 - Day 150 ✅: Started a closed-source secret project.
 Set up authentication using React, TypeScript, Shadcn, and Firebase and got the Navbar done.
 - Day 151 ✅: Built a pricing page with reusable plan cards for the secret project
+- Day 152 ✅: Refactored the secret project, fixed bugs, and finalized PayPal as the payment gateway
 ---

 ## 📌 Notes